dasmurphy/tinytinyrss-fever-plugin/README.md

 ## <a name="error">Error reporting</a>

-If you got problems with authentication, try to reenter the password in TinyTinyRSS Fever plugin and save it again.
+If you got problems with authentication after updating the plugin, try to reenter the password in TinyTinyRSS Fever plugin and save it again.

 When you find an error you may post it in the plugin [thread](http://tt-rss.org/forum/viewtopic.php?f=22&t=1981) or here on github.com in the ```Issues``` section.